samuelcecilio/multi-display-adjustment/README.md

 To control brightness of external displays (through DDC) install `ddcutil-service`.
 Installation process of `ddcutil-service` is quick and non-intrusive. `ddcutil-service` allows more responsive communication with the displays than ddcutil.

+A convenient way to install GNOME extensions, including this extension is to use [Extension Manager](https://flathub.org/apps/com.mattjakeman.ExtensionManager).

 ## Dependencies

 * GNOME 46